Pain and lung cancer

 - Allow a few days for your body to adjust to the dose of pain medicine and for drowsiness to improve.

 - Take pain medicine regularly as prescribed, even when you are not in pain.
 It’s better to stay on top of the pain.

 - Use a laxative regularly to prevent or relieve constipation from pain medicines.

 - Try learning relaxation or meditation techniques to help you cope with pain.
-Listen to our relaxation and meditation audio tracks now.

 View the Cancer Council NSW editorial policy.